alexpclarke/Unikernel-Exploration/1 - Das U-Boot.md

 ## 1.2 - Updating EEPROM bootloader

-First, we want to make sure that our EEPROM bootloader is up to date.
+Now that we can see output from our pi, we want to make sure that our EEPROM bootloader is up to date.

 Step 1: Go to [this website](https://www.raspberrypi.org/software/) and download the appropriate version of the Raspberry Pi Imager.